MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/admincenter/security-update-status.md

 ## Security update status

 The security update status view shows what percentage of your devices have the most recent security update.
-Your devices are evaluated against the latest release patch date (depending on the assigned channel) and can be in 3 categories.
+Your devices are evaluated against the latest release patch date (depending on the assigned channel) and can be in three categories.

 - Up to date – Device that has installed the [latest security patch](/officeupdates/microsoft365-apps-security-updates)
 - Not up to date – Device that has not installed the most recent security update